mdshemul48/learning-php/notes.md

 //------------------------------

 // print "something" if something present or print variable not set. echo $something ?? 'variable not set';

+// we can convert an array to a variables by extracting it.
+$array ['hello' => 'world'];
+extract($array);
+echo $hello; // prints "world"